JonathanKwak/generic-shop-system/README.md

 ## Known Issues
 - Not compatible externally from ROBLOX Studio
-- Must use the .rbxm provided, OR make sure the `RemoteEvent`s and `RemoteFunction`s are in place and referenced properly
+- Must use the `.rbxm` provided, otherwise there will be referencing errors
 - Dynamic adjustments to price (if there exists such a feature in your game) does not exist; rather they are fixed in place and set by the developer